In many companies, IT security lags behind the state of the art. Usually even by several years.

 1. Do you follow the 3-2-1 rule for backups?

-2. Which anti-virus solution do you use for us — on which servers and terminal devices?
+2. Which anti-virus solution do you use — and is it centrally monitored?

-- Do you have a professional antivirus solution installed on your servers and devices?
+- Do you have a professional antivirus solution installed on your clients, servers and mobile devices?

-- Are the messages of the software monitored or evaluated centrally or daily?
+- Are the messages of the software monitored or evaluated centrally and daily?

 - Does your company have a professional UTM firewall?